 Two principles govern the way we offer our services: transparent pricing and value-based pricing (the opposite of hourly billing), and we adhere to that as we design the optimal packages for founders.
 Having studied the needs of startup founders over the last two years, that data and feedback have been applied in creating value-based subscriptions that encompass over 80% of what a startup founder would need, at a price point that makes sense for them.
 Two years after introducing this type of subscription offering for legal counsel, 94% of our 400+ clients are already subscribed and benefitting from this intentional, client-first approach.

-In continuation of this progress, we’re excited to announce that we are deepening our subscriptions to elevate both our client experience and the service we provide them.
-Moving forward, all Atrium clients will have a membership that gives them access to the right level of legal services for their needs as a company.
 We bundle the most common services startups need into our packages and constantly think about what should go into those bundles to best service our clients.
-Atrium members will receive discounts on additional services, be able to attend exclusive events, and always know exactly how much they’re paying and what it’s for.
+Atrium members receive discounts on additional services, are able to attend exclusive events, and always know exactly how much they’re paying and what it’s for.